nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 redis-cli --eval /path/to/delete_scheduled_works.lua
 ```

-It finds all keys prefixed with `nuxeo:work:sched` and delete them.
+It finds all keys prefixed with `nuxeo:work:sched` and deletes them.

 * * *